|

 - The image size may be up to 2 megapixels (i.e. 1600x1200).

-- Drag and drop support from Firefox and Windows Explorer (Windows only).
+- Drag and drop support in Windows.

 - Ability to save curves as Photoshop .ACV curve file